home-assistant/home-assistant.io/source/_integrations/weatherkit.markdown

 - **Apple team ID**: `ABC123DEFG`
   - This value can be found in the top-right of the Apple Developer website.
 - **Private key**: `-----BEGIN PRIVATE KEY----- [...]`
-  - Open the `.p8` file you downloaded earlier in a text editor and copy the contents into this field.
+  - Open the `.p8` file you downloaded earlier in a text editor and copy the _entire_ contents into this field, including the header and footer.

+### Troubleshooting

+If you are having issues setting up the integration, please make sure the following are true:

+- You are entering the key exactly as it appears in the `.p8` file, including the header and footer.
+- There are no leading or trailing spaces in other configuration values.